Population Interference in Panel Experiments: Introduction

-In this article, we introduce a unifying framework for studying panel experiments with population interference.
-Our framework allows us to consider the following settings in order of increasing generality.
-First, we revisit the standard population interference setting \citep{aronow2017} as a straightforward special case of our framework (Section~\ref{sec: cross-sec}); we state and prove a stronger central limit theorem than that of \cite{aronow2017} and provide insights on a fundamental trade-off between the interference structure and the design of the experiment.
-We then consider panel experiments with population interference but no carryover effects (Section~\ref{sec: panel}).
-We provide asymptotically valid confidence intervals for estimands defined at specific time periods, as well as estimands that average contrasts over multiple time periods.
-We also introduce a novel class of assumptions that enable us to leverage past data to improve inference at a given time point.
-Finally, we tackle the most general setting featuring both population and temporal interference (Section~\ref{subsecsec: mixed_int}): we state asymptotic results for a restricted type of mixed interference and provide a blueprint for deriving more general results.
-Section~\ref{sec: setup} introduces our extension of the potential outcomes framework in detail.
-We conclude with simulations and a discussion.
+To address this gap, we introduce a unifying framework for studying panel experiments with population interference.
+We begin by focusing on panel experiments with population interference but no carryover effects (Section~\ref{sec: panel}).
+Here, we provide asymptotically valid confidence intervals for estimands defined at specific time periods and estimands that average contrasts over multiple time periods.
+We also introduce a novel class of assumptions enabling us to leverage past data to improve inference at a given time.
+Together, our results show that using panel experiments when there is population interference allows us to achieve valid inference under much weaker conditions on the population interference and even drop all restrictions for large time horizons.
+These results should be particularly encouraging for researchers wishing to run field experiments when the number of experimental subjects is constrained, as is often the case in Economics (for example, \cite{RePEc:eee:jetheo:v:127:y:2006:i:1:p:117-154}) and Management Science (for example, \cite{choudhury2021virtual}).

+We then tackle the most general setting featuring both population and temporal interference (Section~\ref{subsecsec: mixed_int}).
+Under additional assumptions, we derive a general central limit theorem, which fails to provide the same clear benefit because of the data complexity caused by carryover effects.
+We also state asymptotic results for a restricted type of mixed interference that generalizes the usual stratified interference to panel experiments and provides a blueprint for deriving additional results in specific contexts.
+Here we show a clear benefit that incorporating a temporal dimension allows us to relax the main restriction on the maximal cluster size to obtain valid inference.
+For researchers, these results are slightly less encouraging but, nevertheless, provide an essential next step in understanding how to leverage panel experiments in real-world settings.

+Finally, Section~\ref{sec: setup} details our setup by introducing the potential outcomes framework, our causal estimands and corresponding estimators, and the randomization-based framework that we leverage for all our results.
+We conclude with simulations (Section \ref{sec: simulations}), empirical applications (Section~\ref{sec: real-data-ex}), and a discussion (Section~\ref{sec: conclusion}).
+The Appendix contains a detailed discussion of inference under population interference for standard experiments, all proofs, and additional simulations.